mvilledieu/shadertoy-react/README.md

 Same as the Shadertoy implementation.
 Basically it uses WebGL on a `<canvas/>` and render a material on a full viewport quad composed of 2 triangles.
 The canvas size matches the css size of your element, by default it it 100% 100% of your parent element size, this can be changed by passing a custom `style={}` prop to your component.
 It is also making sure that anything that is not used in your shader is not being processed in the JS side to avoid useless event listeners, etc. so if you don't use the `iMouse` uniform the mouse event listener will not be activatted and the `iMouse` will not be added and passed to your shader.

-## ShaderReact component available props
+## shadertoy-react component available props

 Here are a few built in react props you can pass to your component.
 Feel free to suggest more.

   * `textures` -- An array of textures objects following that structure `{url: ... , minFilter: , magFilter: , wrapS: ,wrapT: }` the format supported are (.jpg, .jpeg, .png, .bmp) for images, and (.mp4, .3gp, .webm, .ogv) for videos.
+  * `uniforms` -- An object containing uniforms objects following that structure { uTest: {type: , value: }, uTest2: {type: , value: }, uTest3: {type: , value: } ... }.
+To know more about the supported types please refer to the [custom uniforms section](#Custom-uniforms).
   * `devicePixelRatio` -- A value passed to set the [pixel density](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) of the canvas.
 By default 1.
   * `fs` -- A string containing your fragment shader.
   * `style` -- Pass a [React Inline style](https://reactjs.org/docs/dom-elements.html#style) to customize the style of your canvas.